Create an account sign-up-diamond

 4. The Great Divide, North America

-“Epic” hardly describes the incredible, wild Great Divide ride carving through Alberta, Canada, to Antelope Wells, New Mexico, the US/Mexico border.
+“Epic” hardly describes the incredible, wild Great Divide Mountain Bike Route, which Adventure Cycling describes as a remote off-pavement route from Jasper, Alberta, to the US-Mexico border.
 Don’t expect a lot of pavement along this route, as you’ll cut through mountains, valleys, deserts, grasslands, and almost every untamed landscape you can think of.
 Expect to climb to high elevations!
 You don’t need to be an advanced rider to tackle this endurance-testing adventure, but it’s not recommended for beginners.

-Location: Banff, Canada to Antelope Wells, New Mexico
+Location: Jasper, Alberta, Canada to Antelope Wells, New Mexico

 When to do: June to September